Amid Minnesota Fraud Scandal, Legitimate Autism Centers Face Closure

 New Centers

-Years ago, when Larson witnessed new autism treatment centers popping up around her area and the state, she was initially relieved because, to her, it meant more help was coming for disabled children and adults.
+Years ago, when Larson witnessed new autism treatment centers popping up around her area and the state, she was initially relieved because she thought it meant that more help was coming for disabled children and adults.

-A 2023 study by the University of Minnesota showed autism rates in 4-year-olds to be much higher among Somali children compared to other races and ethnicities.
-The report found 1 in 18 Somali children had autism, compared to 1 in 64 for white children, 1 in 31 for Hispanic children, and 1 in 30 for non-Somali black children.
+A 2023 study by the University of Minnesota showed autism rates in 4-year-olds to be much higher among Somali children compared with children of other races and ethnicities.
+The report found that one in 18 Somali children had autism, compared with one in 64 for white children, one in 31 for Hispanic children, and one in 30 for non-Somali black children.

 But when hundreds of autism centers popped up, it was a red flag for Larson.